• Skip to primary navigation

 1. Put shredded carrots and chopped parsley in a large bowl

-3. Toss dressing with shredded carrots and parsley.
-Chill for an hour in the fridge and let flavors merge.
-Enjoy!
+3. Toss shredded carrots and parsley with the dressing.
+Chill for an hour in the fridge and let flavors meld.

 • Prep Time: 15 mins